isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-query-stat-lgnd.md

 ---
 description: The Query Status Legend provides detailed information about the queries you are performing.
-seo-description: The Query Status Legend provides detailed information about the queries you are performing.
-seo-title: Query Status Legend
 solution: Analytics
 title: Query Status Legend
 topic: Data workbench